-My research team and I have developed a large-scale corpus of spoken Spanish, collected in the greater Boston area.
-We are studying it from the perspective of variationist sociolinguistics, exploring questions about language change and stability.
 This research, which is funded by the National Science Foundation (BCS-1423840), examines a range of variable linguistic phenomena in order to assess the possibility that language and dialect contact are promoting the emergence of a Boston Spanish speech community.
-At present, the research team has interviewed 192 Bostonians with origins in one of 21 Latin American nations.
+At present, the research team has interviewed approximately 200 Bostonians, making our corpus among the largest of its kind.

-This work has produced several academic publications.
+Our work has produced several academic publications (including several co-written with students).
 It has also been the focus of media meant for a general audience:

 - An article in the Boston Globe.